How To Stop Being Addicted to Your Phone

 This is an unbelievably important tip when using your phone wisely.
 Unfollow models and influencers.
 Follow people who motivate and inspire you.
 Accounts that make you laugh.
 Follow artists.
 People you love.
 Avoid following accounts that just make you wish your life was different.
 Choose to follow information and photos that fuel you.

 The same goes with the apps you download.
-I know games can be fun, but if you know you are going to be easily spend hours on a phone game, it is best to avoid temptation and not download the app.
+I know games can be fun, but if you know you are going to easily spend hours on a phone game, it is best to avoid temptation and not download the app.
 Make sure the apps you download bring convenience into your life- not phone addiction.

 2. Avoid ‘stalking’